wurstscript/WurstScript/WurstSetup/README.md

 ### Project Generation

-The setup apps downloads this repo https://github.com/Frotty/wurstStdlib2 and then inserts the necessary parts as well as generating a wurst.dependencies file.
+The setup apps downloads this repo https://github.com/Frotty/WurstBareboneTemplate as a wurst project template and then inserts the necessary local parths as well as generating the wurst.dependencies file.
 Dependencies are stored in `_build/dependencies/`